feg2007/scRNAseq_pipeline/README.md

 2. Matrix Generation: Reads the RSEM results to generate:
    - TPM matrix (with gene symbols as row names).
    - Raw counts matrix (with gene symbols as row names).
+3. Generate QC plots: Generates QC plots for each sample using the TPM matrix.
+Another plot combining the QC plots for all samples is also generated.

 ## Input Directory Structure
 The expected directory structure for input files is: